libwww-perl/WWW-Mechanize/README.md

 ## $mech->submit()

-Submits the page, without specifying a button to click.
+Submits the current form, without specifying a button to click.
 Actually, no button is clicked at all.

 Returns an [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.